wix-incubator/repluggable/README.md

 # Concept

 `react-app-lego` allows composition of a React-with-Redux application entirely from a list of _pluggable packages_, much like a lego built from pieces.

+The packages can be plugged in and out at runtime without the need to reload the application.

 ## Main application

 This is the application being composed as a lego.
 We refer to it as _main application_.

-The main application can be as small empty shell.
-Its minimal responsibilities are:
+The main application can be as small as an empty shell.
+Its functionality can be composed completely from the packages, where each loaded package contributes its pieces to the whole.

+The minimal responsibilities of the main application are:

 - Initialize an `AppHost` object with a list of pluggable packages.
-The `AppHost` object orchestrates lifecycle of the pluggable packages, and provides dependency injection.
+   > The `AppHost` object orchestrates lifecycle of the packages, handles cross-cutting concerns at package boundaries, and provides dependency injection to Redux-connected components.

-- Render `AppMainView` component, passing it the `AppHost` in its props.
+- Render `AppMainView` component, passing it the initialized `AppHost` in props.

 ## Pluggable packages

-Pluggable packages (or simply _packages_) are regular Node packages, which export one or more _entry points_.
+Pluggable package (or simply _package_) is a regular Node package, which exports an array of _entry points_.

-The packages are loaded in the order they are listed in the main app, and their entry points are invoked in the load order.
+The packages are loaded in the order they are listed when passed to `AppHost`.
+Entry points are invoked in the load order of the packages, in the array order within the package.

 ## Entry points

 Every entry point contributes one or more pieces to the whole lego of the application.

 Examples of contributed pieces include React components, panel item descriptors, UI command descriptors, etc etc. They can be anything, provided that they are expected by the lego.
-Here _expected_ means that another package provides an API, through which it accepts contributions of this specific type.
+Here _expected_ means that some package provides an API, through which it accepts contributions of this specific type.

 There are also two kinds of contributions supported directly by `react-app-lego`: _APIs_ and _reducers_.